17 Jan 10 Tips for Basic Cooking

 #4 Take the time to actually read recipes through before you begin.
 “John Besh”

 Recipes can sometimes be deceiving in the way their written.
 Be sure to read the entire recipe and line up ingredients to cook accurately.
 Preheat the oven first thing, to provide adequate time while you gather ingredients and prep.

 #5 When you’re browning meat, you should blot the surface dry with a paper towel so the meat doesn’t release moisture when it hits the hot oil.
 Too much moisture makes the meat steam instead of sear, and you will lose that rich brown crust.
 “Charlie Palmer”

 Meat is a delicate item to cook, it is often a hands-off approach that works best.
 Pat those items dry, season and lay on your cook surface.
-Flip or stir only when necessary, many items like burgers and steaks only need flipped 1 time and otherwise be left to cook.
+Flip or stir only when necessary.
+Many items like burgers and steaks only need flipped 1 time and should otherwise be left to cook.
 Remove from heat entirely to eliminate overcooking once you’ve turned off the stove or grill.

 #6 Invest in parchment paper for lining pans.
 It makes all of your baked goods super easy to remove, and it makes cleanup a dream (no butter-flour mixture or errant batter to scrape off).
 “Matt Lewis”

 This is an awesome tip especially when these baked goods are for a party or bake sale.
 No matter how good they taste, the first impression is visual.